 (d) He should ignore Dianne and go on with his life.

 (e) He should agree to meet with Dianne as soon as possible provided she apologies to Marla;

-(f) He should take whatever steps he can to understand why he married Marla and became so angry with his mother for not approving of the marriage.
+(f) He should take whatever steps to understand why he married Marla and became so angry with his mother for not approving the marriage.

-The facts given in the example are clear that Diane loved George and wanted him to be happy.
+The facts given in the example are clear Diane loved George and wanted him to be happy.
 That is obvious.
 George’s extreme action relative to William does not make sense.
-As such, there is likely a deeper problem that existed with his mother prior to Marla.
+A more profound problem likely existed with his mother before Marla.
 That would be a good reason to bring in a professional.
 George also needs to understand why he married Marla.
-There appears to be far more serious underlying problems that likely exist.
-A professional would be helpful in discovering these underlying problems and working on real solutions.
+There appear to be much more severe underlying problems that likely exist.
+A professional would help discover these underlying problems and work on real solutions.

-Answer (c) is not appropriate since the emotions and damages are too great to be the subject of a negotiated forgiveness.
-Ignoring the problem as suggested by Answer (d) is not appropriate.
+Answer (c) is inappropriate since the emotions and damages are too great to be the subject of a negotiated forgiveness.
+As suggested by Answer (d), ignoring the problem is inappropriate.
 Answer (e) is not appropriate under the facts given in the example.